JKirchartz/jkirchartz.github.com/_drafts/unpublished-your_culture_is_not_your_culture.md

 You might say you value "Togetherness" or "Teamwork" but what do you mean?
 You're together in the same room, or under the same roof, or at least have the same person signing all your checks.
-You work together to acheive a common goal, but that's the nature of the job.
+You work together to achieve a common goal, but that's the nature of the job.
 But are you acting like a team?
 What's the use of working "together" if you don't communicate?
 Communication isn't just calling a meeting to recite sales numbers and give the latest roadmap update, it's a two-way